OSC/ood-documentation/source/infrastructure/ood-portal-generator/usage.rst

    #    -c, --config CONFIG              YAML config file used to render template
    #    -t, --template TEMPLATE          ERB template that is rendered
    #    -o, --output OUTPUT              File that rendered template is output to
+   #    -d, --dex OUTPUT                 File that rendered Dex config is output to
    #    -v, --version                    Print current version
    #    -h, --help                       Show this help message
    #